peasead/elastic-container/README.md

 # Elastic Container

-Stand up simple Elastic containers with Kibana, Fleet, and the Detection Engine.
+Stand up Elastic containers with Elasticsearch, Kibana, Fleet, and the Detection Engine all pre configured, enabled and ready to go.

 ## Requirements

-Requirements are minimal: \*NIX or macOS, [docker](https://docs.docker.com/get-docker/), [docker-compose](https://docs.docker.com/compose/), [jq](https://stedolan.github.io/jq/download/), [curl](https://curl.se/download.html), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Requirements are minimal: Linux or MacOS, [docker](https://docs.docker.com/get-docker/), [docker-compose](https://docs.docker.com/compose/), [jq](https://stedolan.github.io/jq/download/), [curl](https://curl.se/download.html), and [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 You can use the links above, other methods you prefer, or if you're using macOS (and have [Homebrew](https://brew.sh/))